 Remodeling Magazine’s Cost Vs. Value Remodel Report for 2010-2011

-I have buyers and sellers consult with me all the time on what improvements are worth making and which ones are not worth making.
+I have buyers and sellers consult with me all the time looking for the best realtor they can hire to manage their property.
+In the meantime, they also want to know what improvements are worth making and which ones are not worth making to profit the most from the sale, without it taking too long of course.
 While this is truly a personal decision, I always suggest that clients carefully consider their remodeling projects before embarking on them.

 Questions you might want to ask yourself before tackling a remodeling project: